chennakranthikumar/restaurant_review_app/README.md

 #storing caches or offline capabilty:

  1. Service_worker.js to store the caches in browser its work on offline .

+## Problem:

+    1. the  caches storage will not storage the data when page is freshly loaded(sloved).

+## Solution:

+    1. the web  page will be reloaded when the page is freshly loaded.

 ## stages serviceWorker operation:
- 1. install
+ 1. install or error
- 2. activate
+ 2. activate or error
- 3. fetch
+ 3. fetch or error

 #webite icon :
  1. The manifest file  is add to generate the web site icon .